kerajel/PdfToHtmlNet/README.md

 # PdfToHtmlNet
 A free opensource library for converting .pdf into .html in .net

-I was surprised not to find a single free library to convert .pdf to .html.
-So I made one myself.

 Usage:
 ```
 string sourcePdf = "path to the target .pdf";